salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Offset

-Offset paging allows request to specify number of rows to skip and number of rows to return after the skipped amount.
+Offset based pagination allows a request to specify a number of results to skip in a result set, as well as a total number of results to return, after the skipped amount.

-Routes supporting any pagination MUST support Offset.
-Requests MUST require both "offset" and "limit".
+Routes supporting any form pagination MUST also support Offset based pagination.

+Offset based pagination routes MUST support both `offset` and `limit` query string parameters.

-Query string parameter "offset" MUST be the number of results to skip
+Query string parameter `offset` MUST be the number of results to skip.

-Query string parameter "limit" MUST be the number of results to return
+Query string parameter `limit` MUST be the number of results to return.

 **Examples**
-* ?limit=50&offset=50 would begin with the 51st object in a collection
+* ?limit=50&offset=50 would begin with the 51st object in a collection, and would return no more than 50 results.
-* ?limit=50&offset=0 would begin with the 1st object in a collection
+* ?limit=25&offset=0 would begin with the 1st object in a collection, would return 25 results.
-* ?limit=50&offset=11 would begin with the 12th object in a collection
+* ?limit=1000&offset=11 would begin with the 12th object in a collection, and would return 1000 results.

+** Bad Examples **

+* ?limit=1001&offset=0 would return 400 Bad Request, because routes cannot return more than 1000 results.

 ```javascript
 /* No prameters, defaults offset=0 limit=1000 but is limited to the 10 records that exist */